Judgment, Decree & Order [CPC 01]

 - Appealable; according to Section 104 and Rule 1 of order 43 of the code of civil procedure there are 25 orders that are appealable

 In the definition given under section 2(9) of the code of civil procedure, 1908. judgment means that statement given by the judge on the grounds of a decree or order. therefore, it can be said, judgment is the explanation or reason for decree or order, it itself does not impose any new determination

-The court shall provide his judgement in an open court after completion of the final hearing or at any time after the final hearing but within 7 working days, as mentioned under order 20 Rule 1 and the court shall pronounce the judgement at first and then the court shall provide the decree and order. as referred in section 33 of The Code of Civil Procedure, 1908
+The court shall provide his judgment in an open court after completion of the final hearing or at any time after the final hearing but within 7 working days, as mentioned under order 20 Rule 1 and the court shall pronounce the judgment at first and then the court shall provide the decree and order. as referred in section 33 of The Code of Civil Procedure, 1908

 A judgment can have two parts:

 This is the main and must-have part of a judgment where the judge explains what decision is given and why.
-It links the relation of law, evidence and other matters that are considered to conclude to the decision.
+It links the relation of law, evidence and other matters that are considered to conclude the decision.
 It put the factual perspective on the given legal ratio, it shows how the fact fits in the law and in which ratio.
 This part shall be followed mandatorily.

 This part of judgment may or may not be present in every judgment.
 These are observations or comments of the judgment which are not mandatory to follow but generally are considered and applied where required.

 The Difference among Decree, Order & Judgment